ROSE 0.11.145.147

 If the explosiveLists property was false (its default) and the command line was -Ia:b:c, then the library would try to store a ListParser::ValueList as the first element of includeDirectories, resulting in an std::runtime_error regarding an invalid type conversion.

-Definition at line 2387 of file util/Sawyer/CommandLine.h.
+Definition at line 2387 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::action ( const SwitchAction::Ptr f)
+Switch & Sawyer::CommandLine::Switch::action ( const SwitchAction::Ptr f)

 inline